GitLab Admin area

 Background jobs

 The Background jobs page displays the Sidekiq dashboard.
-Sidekiq is used by GitLab to perform processing in the background.
+Sidekiq is used by GitLab to perform background processes.

 - A tab per jobs’ status.